asdine/lobby/README.md

 ### Bucket

 Lobby uses a concept of **Bucket** to store and fetch data.
-Each bucket is associated with a specific backend and provide an unified API to read, write and delete values.
+Each bucket is associated to a specific backend and provide an unified API to read, write and delete values.

 ### Backend